mrudulaacharya/Parkinson-s-Prediction/README.md

 8. To clean up all stopped containers, networks, and volumes created by Docker Compose: `docker-compose down –volumes`
 9. To access the airflow web UI: open http://localhost:8080 in your browser.
 10. Trigger both DAGs: data_pipeline and model_pipeline
-11. To view the model parameters, accuracy metrics, model metadata: paste 127.0.0.1:5000 in the browser
+11. To view the model parameters, accuracy metrics like F-1 score, model metadata: paste 127.0.0.1:5000 in the browser

 ## Dataset